Indian locomotive class WCG-2: Service history

 The new locomotives were brought into use in April 1972 in Kalyan-Igatpuri and Kalyan-Lonavala Sections and by the end of March 1976, 54 locomotives were in service.
 Since these locomotives could not haul the loads for which they were originally designed, lower hauling loads (permissible load) based on actual experience of the working of these locomotives were fixed by the RDSO to be the capability of the 'present design'.
 It was noticed that the incidence of failures in WCG-2 locomotives was very large during the period 1973 to 1976.
 So a new range of upgrades were brought and reliability increased.

 Initially, they were used on freight duties and departmental duties.
 After issues were sorted, they replaced the aging WCG-1 fleet from banking duties.
-From 1992 to 1996, when the aging WCM series fleet began to fail and created a huge shortage of locomotives, the punctuality of trains in and out of CSTM went haywire and many trains were cancelled.
-During this period the WCG-2 was used on many Express runs including the Deccan Queen.
-Following the failure of WCM locomotives, the Central Railways received WCAM-3 locomotives in its fleet, and thus several WCG-2 locomotives were put back into freight service.
+From 1992 to 1996, when the aging WCM series fleet began to fail and created a huge shortage of locomotives, the punctuality of trains in and out of Victoria Terminus went haywire and many trains were cancelled.
+During this period, WCG-2, sometimes along with Western Railway's WCAM-1 dual-voltage locomotives and WDM-2 diesel locomotives, was used on many express trains including the Deccan Queen.
+Following the failure of WCM locomotives, the Central Railways received WCAM-3 locomotives in its fleet, and thus several WCG-2 locomotives were put back into freight service, while the WCAM-1 returned back to Western Railway duties and WDM-2 transferred to Konkan Railway duties.

 With declining coverage area due to AC electrification, three locomotives were withdrawn as life-expired in November 2006, but withdrawals were slow, mainly due to increased flow of freight and passenger traffic which required extra locomotives; only 21 locomotives had been withdrawn by the end of 2009.
 On 2 May 2010, the DC Bhor Ghat section was converted to AC marking the end of era of the WCG-2 locomotives performing the banking duties.
 The last WCG-2s doing shunting duty at CSTM were withdrawn from service in August 2012.